 Have you ever had to look for criminal records online?
 How hard was it?
-Did you search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are lots of reasons that people look up criminal records and backgrounds, and your feedback might help other people.

 Click here to comment